Skip to main content

 Occipital neuralgia is sharp, shooting pain at the base of the skull caused by irritation of the greater occipital nerve.
 It often comes from cervical spine tightness or whiplash.
 Targeted physical therapy and occasional nerve blocks usually help.
 We coordinate with structural physical therapists in Philly who specialize in this.

 Yes, mold exposure in damp Philly rowhomes can trigger migraines through inflammation and histamine release.
 If your basement is musty or you feel worse at home than away, a professional mold inspection is reasonable.
-Indoor humidity above 50 percent is the most common driver.
+Indoor humidity above 50% is the most common driver.

 Yes, sleep apnea is a classic cause of morning headaches.
 Disrupted breathing raises CO2 overnight, which dilates brain vessels and triggers pain.
 A WatchPAT home study is a low-friction way to rule it in or out, even if you do not snore loudly.

-Yes, perimenopause often makes migraines worse, especially in patients with a history of menstrual migraine.
+Yes, perimenopause often makes migraines worse, particularly in patients with a history of menstrual migraine.
 Progesterone declines first, which fragments sleep.
 Estrogen swings then add unpredictable triggers.
 Bio-identical progesterone often helps.

 Daily aspirin is not first-line for migraine prevention because of bleeding risk and rebound headache potential.
 We use it carefully in selected patients, usually for cardiovascular reasons, and pair it with a stomach-protective strategy.
 Daily over-the-counter pain medication usually causes more headaches than it prevents.